-4.1.8.7 Where welding consumables have approvals from other classification societies, the scope of the tests to obtain the Register approval may be reduced to that required for re-approval tests of the welding consumables.
+4.1.8.7 Where welding materials have approvals from other classification societies, the scope of tests to obtain the Register approval may be reduced to the annual programme required for the confirmation of the Certificate of Approval for Welding Consumables.

-In such case, a copy of the detailed report on the tests performed shall be appended to the request for the Register approval.
+In such case, a copy of the detailed report on the tests performed shall be appended to the request for obtaining the Register approval.

-The scope and results of the tests shall comply with the requirements of the present Part.
+The scope and results of the tests shall comply with the requirements of this Part.

-4.1.8.8 In special cases the Register may issue a single permit for use of welding consumables, which have been approved by other classification societies but do not have the Certificate of Approval for Welding Consumables issued by the Register.
+4.1.8.8 The Register may issue a single permit for use of welding consumables that have been approved by other classification societies, but do not have the Certificate of Approval for Welding Consumables issued by the Register.
 Such permit is limited: